eclab/grains/dave/docs/TRS.md

 To do this, you first need to buy a **3.5 mm Male TRS Screw Terminal Block**.
 That's the magic term.
 [Google for it](https://www.google.com/search?q=3.5+mm+male+TRS+Screw+Terminal+Block).
 They're very cheap, like $5.

-You can attach bare wires, Dupont 0.1" cables, or your nice TangibleWaves cables to the block: they all work fine.
+You can attach Dupont 0.1" cables or your nice TangibleWaves cables to the block.

 The screw terminal block breaks out the TRS tip, ring, and sleeve to three wire screws so we can easily attach our two wires.
 Here's the configuration I am using.
 Note that my block says "L" (for "Left" -- the TIP), "R" (for "Right" -- the RING) and the Ground symbol for the Sleeve.
 I have connected the GRAINS output to "R" and +5V to "L".
 You can get +5V from current Master I/O units, or from modules 4ATT/MIX, or even directly from the bus cable itself if you're careful.
 I'd make the +5V wire red to make it clear what's what.